 services."
 Francis Fukuyama in Foreign Affairs 9/2014

-No other industrialized country asks its citizens to jump
+No other industrialised country asks its citizens to jump

 through as many hoops to calculate their taxes as ours.
 NY

 When the tax code is redrawn so that hedge fund guys pay

 less than you do, or corporate bosses pay a lower percentage than their